-Baboró International Arts Festival for Children has just announced its full programme details for the 24th annual festival, taking place 5-18th October in arts spaces, public places, on the airwaves, and in our imaginations.
+Baboró International Arts Festival for Children has just announced its full programme details for its annual festival, taking place in October in arts spaces, public places, on the airwaves, and in our imaginations.

 Aislinn Ó hEocha, the festival’s Executive Artistic Director, says, “This year’s festival acknowledges the bravery of our incredible children who have journeyed with us through this bizarre time.
 Together with our generous partners, supporters and artistic community, we have worked to create a programme that recognises how vital our young people are to our communities, how healing the arts can be and how creativity can help us all to make some sense of this world.
 Baboró will be an opportunity for families to celebrate together, to find creative expression for the upheaval of the past few months and most importantly, to have fun!”